Vermont Home Foreclosure Laws

 “Reinstating” is when you catch up on the defaulted mortgage's missed payments (plus fees and costs) in order to stop a foreclosure.
 (Learn more about reinstatement to avoid foreclosure.)

-Under Vermont law, you can reinstate after the expiration of the redemption period set forth in the judgment, but prior to sale, if both you and the lender agree to it.
+Under Vermont law, you can reinstate in a foreclosure by judicial sale after the expiration of the redemption period set forth in the judgment, but prior to sale, if both you and the lender agree to it.
 Vt.
 Stat.
 Ann. tit.
 12, § 4948.

 Right of Redemption After Foreclosure in Vermont